Do's and Don'ts of the "Everyone" Group

 The great thing about Flocknote is that you can set up an unlimited number of groups.
 While we still recommend keeping things simple, creating individual groups and subgroups helps to ensure the messages you send are curated and relevant to each recipient.
 We recommend periodically advertising the various groups on your network with a message to the "Everyone" group that includes Smart Buttons!
 You can assign these buttons to link to specific groups (whichever one you want) and when members click on the button, they'll be taken to the exact place to join that particular group -- all without ever having to log in or create a password.
 Pretty nifty! 👍

-4. Use this group to send emergency alerts/updates.
+4. Use this group to send alerts/updates.

 DON'T